Oppidum of Manching: Plan

 The settlement was designed and built according to a systematic plan.
-Oriented on the cardinal directions, the area had been divided into individual parcels, each with a farmyard-like fence.
+Oriented to the cardinal directions, the area was divided into individual parcels, each with a farmyard-like fence.
 The interpretation of these rectangular complexes remains controversial.
 They could represent autonomous farmsteads, reminiscent of Hallstatt period "Manors" (Herrenhöfe).
 Such an essentially rural type of settlement is not suggested by recent research.
-It seems more likely that the rectangular parcels represent areas of specialised function, including aspects like agriculture, craft production and cult.
-Especially the excavations at "Altenfeld" support this conclusion, as they revealed a veritable artisan's quarter.
+It seems more likely that the rectangular parcels represent areas of specialised function, including aspects like agriculture, craft production and religion.
+The excavations at "Altenfeld" in particular support this conclusion, since they revealed a veritable artisan's quarter.
 The central part of the settlement contained a cult complex (see below).

 Along the east–west road, linking the known east gate with an assumed west one, there were small huts.
 Finds suggest that they were stalls for selling trade goods.
 There was probably a similar road leading northwards from the south gate.

 Settlement density within the oppidum was not evenly distributed.
 Only the central area, right between the east gate and the assumed western one, was placed on relatively dry alluvial soils and most densely settled.
-Occupation was thinner towards the edges; a 500 m strip inside the wall shows no indication of settlement at all.
+Occupation was thinner toward the edges; a 500-m strip inside the wall shows no indication of settlement at all.
 This area may have been used for cultivation and grazing.